masterj122517/masterj122517.github.io/posts/learn_emacs.md

 And.......
 Configure emacs and neovim is really fun..........

 Here is the plan, I will use doom emacs for like half a year with of course my additional config

 Just Like the way i use LazyVim for a year and made my own config.

 I will use this awesome and fast config template or "emacs distribution" to get use to emacs's behavior and learn elisp meanwhile

 According to lazycat, the best way to learn emacs is read the elisp reference manual entirely.

 It's a wonder journey, can't wait to use it to code and make some fun.

+Sun Jun 29

+Damn, I got so used to lazygit that i barely don't know how to use git without it.

+They say magit is a really useful git client(i guess?), I want to use it, but i feel like lazygit is just better and simpler.

+ I don't know, let's see, It's kinda fun not going to lie know